 Another scenario where edits get lost is changing the field id of an editable area and updating components without changing the field ids in component instances.
 Thanks to saved editable data, restoring the field id will bring the original edits back.

 But what to do if we really don’t need the saved data anymore?
 Easy.
 Use Components -> Clear unused edits to remove HTML comments with saved edits either from the current page or from the whole project.
-You should do that before deploying your project to production.
+This should always be done before deploying your project to production.